ZahraAmanli02/thesis_lfp_analysis_/README.md

 - Cable 1 and Cable 3 are generally analysed independently.
 - Recordings from the same mouse are treated as repeated observations.
-- Mouse-level cross-validation is used in predictive analyses.
+- Mouse-level resampling (mouse-cluster bootstrap) is used in predictive analyses.
 - Random seeds should be retained where they are specified.
 - Model significance is evaluated using permutation or bootstrap procedures where applicable.
 - Some scripts require outputs generated by earlier pipeline stages.